-In addition, Pennsylvania districts are touting the benefits of online education through traditional schools, citing poor test scores at many of the cyber-schools throughout the state.
+In addition, Pennsylvania districts are touting the benefits of online education through traditional schools, citing poor test scores at many of the cyber schools throughout the state.
 According to the Post-Gazette, cyber schools have performed significantly lower on standardized PSSA tests than their brick-and-mortar counterparts.

 In Michigan, the popularity of cyber-education may lead to a change in how funding is allotted and how virtual schools are monitored.
-According to mLive, state lawmakers are considering changes that will allot funding to cyber-schools based on a combination of factors including student performance, rather than relying solely on enrollment and attendance for funding figures.
-The state is also looking at ways to monitor cyber-schools in the state, offering parents, students and educators a more comprehensive understanding of how these schools are performing.
+According to mLive, state lawmakers are considering changes that will allocate funding to cyber-schools based on a combination of factors including student performance, rather than relying solely on enrollment and attendance for funding figures.
+The state is also looking at ways to monitor cyber-schools in the state, offering parents, students, and educators a more comprehensive understanding of how these schools are performing.